bodgergely/staticshin.github.io/mulshi_kashid_ajanta.md

 My friend attended to several of nature's calls.
 In fact they talked quite loudly all through the night.
 I inquired if it was due to the "fresh lake water" that he drank in the morning to which he did not deem it necessary to reply.
 I further enquired if perhaps got too close to the nature.
 He make a few irrated remarks but I could see that his voice had lost much of the conviction it had in the morning.

 Next morning my friend looked flused out.
 I prescribed coconut water which, I was rather pleased to notice, had an instant restorative effect.
 We head back to our place.
-We come back to nigri by 6 in the evening.
-I go to my bed instantaneously
+Going back everything seemed duller.
+The mangroves tress were not as interesting.
+The sugar babies were not so sweet.
+The scenery was not as pretty.
+And the music was not as uplifting. reach our place by 6 in the evening.
+I go to my bed instantaneously.

 ### Aurangabad
+A week after kashid beach we decided to go to the caves of Ajanta and Ellora.
+There was no direct route and we had to lay our tents in *Aurangabad*.
+The city of Aurangabad has history dating back to the 16th century.
+The initial years of the city were tumultous it was passed from one ruler to another.
+It was founded by *Malik Amber*, succeded by his son and captured by the *Mughals*.
+Aurangzeb, the last great Mughal ruler, made it his capital and the city came to be known as Aurangabad after him.
+Later on it was ruled by the *Marthas*, and the *Nizam of Hyderabad*.

+Aurangabad is home to various historical sites like the *Bibi ka Makbara*, a replica of taj mahal, built by aurangzeb in the momory of his first wife.
+There are also various *Darwazas* or gates , a few museums and the lonar lake.

+I am writing all this down only to remind myself all that I missed.
+You see the day we reached aurangabad it was raining.
+And it washed away all the plans we had mad.
+Instead we just went to our rooms and slept, quite dispirited by the rain god's poor conduct.

+It was still raining when we woke up next morning.
+Our options were limited now.
+We would have to choose where we wanted to go.
+We narrowed it down to Ajanta and ellora caves.
+But the two were quite far away from each other (70km) and it would not be possible for us to see them both.
+We finally decided to go to Ajanta.
+Mainly because it was older of the two and it was built during the "golden age" of Indian history, just after the maurayan empire.
+During that period Budhism was still quite popular in India and the caves of Ajanta are genreally regarded as the finest example of religious art.
+So Ajanta it was then.

 ### Ajanta

+The road to *Ajanta* village was once again quite scenic.
+The route was covered with hills.
+We reached the our destination at 1 P.M.